6 common types of ransomware you need to know about in 2024

 Seen mostly in ransomware attacks carried out in Germany, GoldenEye is a locker ransomware variant first noticed in June of 2017 and spread via phishing emails like other known types of ransomware.
 In addition to encrypting files to hide data from the owner, it can also revoke essential computer functions to bring the user to a complete standstill.

-Created by a group called CryptoTech, this variant is able to encrypt and delete original documents as well as stored shadow copies saved onto the computer system’s hard drive.
+Created by a group called CryptoTech, this variant can encrypt and delete original documents and store shadow copies saved onto the computer system’s hard drive.

 Having a fear of your computer and devices falling victim to a ransomware attack is a legitimate concern.
 Here are some things you can do to protect yourself and your data: